josh-truong/AI-Upscaler/README.md

 -----

-As there may be some repos have dependency on this ESRGAN repo, we will not modify this ESRGAN repo (especially the codes).

-The following is the original README:

-#### The training codes are in :rocket: [BasicSR](https://github.com/xinntao/BasicSR).
-This repo only provides simple testing codes, pretrained models and the network interpolation demo.

-[BasicSR](https://github.com/xinntao/BasicSR) is an **open source** image and video super-resolution toolbox based on PyTorch (will extend to more restoration tasks in the future). <br>
-It includes methods such as **EDSR, RCAN, SRResNet, SRGAN, ESRGAN, EDVR**, etc. It now also supports **StyleGAN2**.

 ### Enhanced Super-Resolution Generative Adversarial Networks
 By Xintao Wang, [Ke Yu](https://yuke93.github.io/), Shixiang Wu, [Jinjin Gu](http://www.jasongt.com/), Yihao Liu, [Chao Dong](https://scholar.google.com.hk/citations?user=OSDCB0UAAAAJ&hl=en), [Yu Qiao](http://mmlab.siat.ac.cn/yuqiao/), [Chen Change Loy](http://personal.ie.cuhk.edu.hk/~ccloy/)

-We won the first place in [PIRM2018-SR competition](https://www.pirm2018.org/PIRM-SR.html) (region 3) and got the best perceptual index.
-The paper is accepted to [ECCV2018 PIRM Workshop](https://pirm2018.org/).

-:triangular_flag_on_post: Add [Frequently Asked Questions](https://github.com/xinntao/ESRGAN/blob/master/QA.md).

-> For instance,
-> 1. How to reproduce your results in the PIRM18-SR Challenge (with low perceptual index)?
-> 2. How do you get the perceptual index in your ESRGAN paper?

-#### BibTeX

-    @InProceedings{wang2018esrgan,
-        author = {Wang, Xintao and Yu, Ke and Wu, Shixiang and Gu, Jinjin and Liu, Yihao and Dong, Chao and Qiao, Yu and Loy, Chen Change}, title = {ESRGAN: Enhanced super-resolution generative adversarial networks}, booktitle = {The European Conference on Computer Vision Workshops (ECCVW)}, month = {September},
-        year = {2018}
-    }

 <p align="center">
   <img src="figures/baboon.jpg">